sakshamphul/estOLS-Application/README.md

      tar -xf gsl-latest.tar.gz

-cd into gsl-2.*.* folder to install and create binaries to run our application
+cd into extracted gsl folder to install and create binaries to run our application

      cd gsl-2.*.*/

-Configure the GNU library for our workstation before installation:
+Configure the GNU library for our workstation before GNU-GSL installation:

     ./configure --prefix={absolute_path_to_installation_folder}